 Why are Those in Long-Term Facilities at Higher Risk of Sexual Abuse?

 The challenges these facilities face can provide some explanations as to why this type of abuse occurs.
 The first issue is the lack of databases on a federal level.
 Because there is no national database to track sexual crimes in residential care facilities, there is not an accurate number of home care assaults recorded.
-This also means that there are not adequate resources for residents, loved ones, or facilities to take steps to eliminate the abuse.
-Additionally, there is little to no exposure of the problem to the general public.
+This also means that there are not adequate resources for residents, loved ones, or facilities to eliminate the abuse.
+Additionally, there is little to no exposure of the problem to the public.

 What is the rate of Sexual Abuse in Residential Care Facilities?